 We also want to ensure that the IOUs do not delay implementation of these Rules beyond the six-month period.
 The timeframe provided in PU Code Section 740.19(c) for IOU development and CPUC approval of the new Rules makes it clear the IOUs should have the new Rules available to customers as soon as possible.
 Therefore, we direct BVES, Liberty, and PacifiCorp to allow customers take service under their new Rule no later than six months, or more specifically, 180 days after approval of this Resolution.
 Each IOU must provide notice to the DRIVE OIR service list8 once they make the new Rule available to customers.
 If an IOU is unable to implement its new Rule within 180 days of approval of this Resolution, pursuant to Rules of Practice and Procedure 16.6, the IOUs may request an extension of time to comply with this requirement.
-If requesting an extension, the IOU must notify the DRIVE OIR service list, and 1) provide justification for why it is unable to meet this deadline, and 2) how much extra time it will need to make the new Rule available to customers.
+If requesting an extension, the IOU must notify the DRIVE OIR service list, and 1) provide justification for why it is unable to customers.

-6. Initial Waiver of Customer Contribution Requirements, Coupled with IOU Proposal for Future Requirements
+7. Waiver of Customer Contribution Requirements

-It is reasonable to waive any customer contribution for customers taking service under the new EV Infrastructure Rules until further review.
+It is reasonable to waive any customer contribution for customers taking service under the new EV Infrastructure Rules at this time.